shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “I see.”
 Gra nodded.
 “Gods have done me no favors either.”

-A single tear dripped from Astalir’s eye.
+A single tear dropped from Astalir’s eye.

 Gra set Astalir on the ground, but held a hand on him.
 “I see now why you distrust people.
 But I don’t think your avoidance is justified.”

 Astalir cocked his head.

 “You’re safe here, with us.
-If you want to stay.
-None of us here plan on harming you.”
+If you want to stay, that is.
+None of us here have any plans of harming you.”

 Astalir looked defiantly into Gra’s eyes.